A joint presentation by Infostretch, Forrester & Perfecto

 When we put all of these pieces together, this is when organizations have successfully constructed the recipe to unleash the velocity by automating both the process with continuous integration and automating the testing, which is both really functional and nonfunctional testing and building that off of a foundation of an always ready lab.
-And then, lastly, this is just a short overview from the Perfecto Mobile perspective of the components of our solution that Info Stretch builds upon to deliver their test automation, their offering solution, as well as executing BDD.
+And then, lastly, this is just a short overview from the Perfecto by Perforce perspective of the components of our solution that Info Stretch builds upon to deliver their test automation, their offering solution, as well as executing BDD.

 And it’s when these combine together, this is how organizations are able to accelerate their velocity to deliver continuous quality at an enterprise scale.
 And with that, that’s what I wanted to share those ideas as we transition to Manish who is going to talk a little further with regards to the integration that they’re bringing to the market leveraging our continuous quality lab.

 Thank you very much, Carlo.
 And thanks, Mike, for doing a great introduction to the topic today that we are talking about.
 So let me start from where Carlo left off here.
 Let me first share my screen.
 All right.
 So Carlo, I want to talk about the point you talked about where you’re seeing people building and releasing on a weekly or a monthly basis.
 Actually, not so much in the mobile world, but in the SAS world, we are seeing people releasing on a daily basis.
 So the emphasis that is put on automation or the ask that is put on his, typically, is that I want to release multiple times a day.